NewModernize 2-3x faster with MongoDB’s AI-powered Application Modernization Platform. Learn more >

 No

-Data must be replicated to multiple adjacent AWS services, driving up cost and complexity
+Federated queries (integrated querying of data in the database and cold storage)No—data must be replicated to multiple adjacent AWS services, increasing cost and complexity.

-DocumentDB supports storing decimal128 values, but none of the powerful aggregation features for working with them.
+Rich data typesLimited—supports decimal128 values, but lacks advanced aggregation features for them.

-Change streams run against primary only & incur additional cost.
+Reactive, event-driven data pipelinesLimited—change streams run against the primary only and incur additional cost.

 Queryable EncryptionNo